Skip Navigation

 Porvoo

-A beautiful old medieval city with the old town built on a small hill next to a river.
-This is one of the most popular destinations for a day trip from Helsinki and you can get there by bus or by steamship (although the steamship is very slow!).
+Porvoo is a a beautiful old medieval city with the old town built on a small hill next to a river.
+This is one of the most popular destinations for a daytrip from Helsinki and you can get there by regular buses (50 kilometres, roughly 1 hour) or by steamship (although the steamship is very slow and only goes in summer!).
 Unfortunately, because it is very popular it is also crowded during the high season.

 Sibelius’s Home